-Please note that the customer is responsible for any homeowner’s association approval and are urged to use the plan designs given by CMR to seek this approval.
+- The customer is responsible for any homeowner’s association approval and we suggest using the plan designs provided by CMR to seek this approval.

-Once we have approval to build, we will have the materials delivered to your property.
-In most cases, delivery drivers will drop the load in your driveway so your grass is not damaged.
-Please keep in mind the materials may stay there, for a small period of time, depending on the size of your project.
-CMR is not liable for damages caused by delivery trucks (as they are not our employees and we can’t control outside sources).
+- Once we have approval to build, we may deliver the materials to your property.
+In most cases, drivers will unload the delivery in your driveway to minimize damage to your yard.
+Please keep in mind the materials may remain there, for a small period of time, depending on the size of your project.
+CMR is not liable for damages caused by delivery trucks (as they are not our employees we have no control of this process).
 We are also not responsible for any materials, purchased by customer, that are left unattended on property.
 Please safeguard your materials before and during construction.

-We ask, before the project begins, that you move all items off the old deck or away from the area that construction may take place so that it does not get damaged.
+- We ask, before the project begins, that you move all items off the deck/patio or away from the area that construction will take place so that it does not get damaged.

-When your project begins, customers are urged to keep away from the building process to ensure safety of everyone while we are on site building.
-Due to safety guidelines we ask customers to remain a short distance away from the working area.
-Our crews simply need space to work.
+- To ensure the safety of everyone involved, customers are urged to remain a safe distance from the building process.
+Our crews require adequate space to work.
 NOTE: For your safety, decks are not to be walked on at any time until final inspection is passed.

-Typically, when a permit is involved, there are two or three inspections required throughout the building process which may cause the crew working on your deck (or other project) to wait for a county inspector to come out and complete their inspection.
-We may have to pull off your job in order for the inspection process to take pace.
-This process is completely handled by CMR and the reason why we may have to pull off your job for a day or two.
+- Typically, when a permit is involved, there are two or three inspections required throughout the building process.
+This may cause the crew working on your project to wait for a county inspector to come out and complete their inspection.
+We may have to pull off your job for a day or so in order for the inspection process to take place.

-Once the project is a day or two away from completion, we ask that you complete a final walk through with our team and also have a “punch list” created, if applicable.
-The final walk through is an excellent time to ask any questions you may have and also is the time in which you should inspect the project for any irregularities or errors that exist.
-At this time all remaining balances will be collected by CMR.
-We do take photo’s of all of our work and may use them in our advertising or marketing.
-We may use your project images in the media or printed materials (including social media) for advertising purposes only.
+- Once the project is a day or two away from completion, we ask that you complete a final walk through with our team and also have a “punch list” created, if applicable.
+This is an excellent time to ask any final questions and also is the time in which you should inspect the project for any irregularities.